Brikmo/brikmo-landing-page/src/pages/support/charity-equals-prosperity.md

   * Edgewater
   * Fort Lee

-If you are a member of a charity organization that needs support in delivering items to those in need, please email us at [info@brikmo.co](info@brikmo.co) - Subject Line: "Charity Partner"
+If you are a member of a charity organization that needs support in delivering items to those in need, please email us at [team@brikmo.co](team@brikmo.co) - Subject Line: "Charity Partner"